 BrainGuide - Brain Health for All

-No two brains are exactly alike.
-Like other organs in the human body, the brain changes as it ages.
-Wisdom and expertise can increase with age, while the speed of processing information, making decisions, and recall of information can slow down.
+Like other organs in the human body, it is normal for our brains to change as we age.
+Wisdom and expertise can increase with age, while the speed of processing information, making decisions, and recalling information can slow down.

 Prevent Alzheimer's disease through community support.